 David lectures nationally and internationally on various topics, focusing primarily on the encounter between Buddhism and modernity: what each can learn from the other.
 He is especially concerned about social and ecological issues.
 A popular recent lecture is “Healing Ecology: A Buddhist Perspective on the Eco-crisis”, which argues that there is an important parallel between what Buddhism says about our personal predicament and our collective predicament today in relation to the rest of the biosphere.
-Presently he is offering workshops on “Transforming Self, Transforming Society” and on his most recent book, The World Is Made of Stories.
+Presently he is offering workshops on “Transforming Self, Transforming Society” and on a recent book.
 He also leads meditation retreats.
 (To find out about forthcoming lectures, workshops and retreats, please see the Schedule page.)

 In June 2014, David received an honorary degree from Carleton College, his alma mater, during its 2014 Commencement.
 A video of his remarks on that occasion is available here.